-The addition of any noise source should not raise the ambient sound level above 65 dB in a non-industrial setting, or above 79 dB in an industrial or commercial area according to NYSDEC policy.
+The addition of any noise source should not raise the ambient sound level above 65 dB in a residential setting, or above 79 dB in an industrial or commercial area according to NYSDEC policy.
 If existing conditions exceed the threshold, the total sound level considering contributions from existing sources and expected noise sources should not exceed existing conditions.
-It is recommended that mitigative measures and BMPs be used to minimize the effects of construction noise if analyses show that the threshold may be exceeded.
+It is recommended that mitigative measures and BMPs be used to minimize the effects of construction noise if analyses show that an ambient sound level of 65 dB may be exceeded in a residential, commercial, or industrial area.